Deep Image Prior: Introduction

-To show this, we apply \textit{untrained} ConvNets to the solution of several such problems.
-Instead of following the common paradigm of training a ConvNet on a large dataset of example images, we fit a generator network to a single degraded image.
+To show this, we apply \textit{untrained} ConvNets to the solution of such problems (\cref{fig:splash}).
+Instead of following the standard paradigm of training a ConvNet on a large dataset of example images, we fit a generator network to a single degraded image.
 In this scheme, the network weights serve as a parametrization of the restored image.
-The weights are randomly initialized and fitted to maximize their likelihood given a specific degraded image and a task-dependent observation model.

-Stated in a different way, we cast reconstruction as a \emph{conditional} image generation problem and show that the only information required to solve it is contained in the single degraded input image \emph{and} the handcrafted structure of the network used for reconstruction.
+The weights are randomly initialized and fitted to a specific degraded image under a task-dependent observation model.
+In this manner, the only information used to perform reconstruction is contained in the single degraded input image \emph{and} the handcrafted structure of the network used for reconstruction.

-We show that this very simple formulation is very competitive for standard image processing problems such as denoising, inpainting and super-resolution.
-This is particularly remarkable because \emph{no aspect of the network is learned from data}; instead, the weights of the network are always randomly initialized, so that the only prior information is in the structure of the network itself.
+We show that this very simple formulation is very competitive for standard image processing problems such as denoising, inpainting, super-resolution, and detail enhancement.
+This is particularly remarkable because \emph{no aspect of the network is learned from data} and illustrates the power of the image prior implicitly captured by the network structure.
 To the best of our knowledge, this is the first study that directly investigates the prior captured by deep convolutional generative networks independently of learning the network parameters from images.

-In addition to standard image restoration tasks, we show an application of our technique to understanding the information contained within the activations of deep neural networks.
+In addition to standard image restoration tasks, we show an application of our technique to understanding the information contained within the activations of deep neural networks trained for classification.
 For this, we consider the ``natural pre-image'' technique of~\cite{mahendran15understanding}, whose goal is to characterize the invariants learned by a deep network by inverting it on the set of natural images.
 We show that an untrained deep convolutional generator can be used to replace the surrogate natural prior used in~\cite{mahendran15understanding} (the TV norm) with dramatically improved results.
-Since the new regularizer, like the TV norm, is not learned from data but is entirely handcrafted, the resulting visualizations avoid potential biases arising form the use of powerful learned regularizers~\cite{dosovitskiy16inverting}.
+Since the new regularizer, like the TV norm, is not learned from data but is entirely handcrafted, the resulting visualizations avoid potential biases arising form the use of learned regularizers~\cite{dosovitskiy16inverting}.
+Likewise, we show that the same regularizer works well for ``activation maximization'', namely the problem of synthesizing images that highly activate a certain neuron~\cite{erhan09visualizing}.